sergiocampama/servel_scrapper/README.md

 # servel

-A Clojure program that scraps Servel's database
+A Clojure program that scraps Servel's database.
+It uses `pmap` with 10000 RUTs in batch, so as not to choke on memory.

 ## Usage